AbdelRayan/AutomaticSleepScoring/Geoffroy_Camille/FurtherAnalysis/README.md

 The latent state should be selected by looking at the boxplots created when running the model.

 # Hypnodensity graphs
-To be used to obtain hypnodensity plots along with the manual hypnogram
+To be used to obtain hypnodensity plots along with the manual hypnogram.

 This notebook utilizes:
 - 3 files from the training (obsKeys.npz, inferredStates.npz, uniqueStates.npz)